 Blood sampling is limited to one sample taken at least two weeks after the abortion.
-The blood sample is tested in duplicates for antibodies against B. abortus with an indirect ELISA ID Screen® Brucellosis Serum Indirect Multi-species test (ID.Vet, Grabels, France).
+The blood sample is tested in duplicates for antibodies against B. abortus, B. melitensis and B. suis with an indirect ELISA, the ID Screen® Brucellosis Serum Indirect Multi-species (ID.vet, Grabels, France).
 If the result is doubtful or positive, the sample is re-tested in duplicates using the same ELISA.
 If the result then is negative, the sample is concluded to be negative.
 If the result is inconclusive, a new blood sample from the suspected animal will be requested and tested as described above.

 Doubtful or positive samples in ELISA tests are subjected to a complement fixation test (CF).
-If the CF test is negative the sample is concluded to be negative for antibodies against B. abortus.
-If the CF test is positive, the result is reported and new blood sample from the suspected animals is requested and tested.
-In addition there will be an immediate follow up with post-mortem and bacteriological investigations.
+If the CF test is negative the sample is concluded to be negative for antibodies against Brucella spp.
+If the CF test is positive, the result is reported as a suspicion to the NFSA and new blood samples from the suspected herd are requested and tested.
+In addition, there will be an immediate follow up with post-mortem and bacteriological investigations.